FT-IR Microscope

 LUMOS II

-The LUMOS II is a stand-alone FT-IR microscope that excels in failure analysis, material research and particle analysis.
-It is compact, precise and features ultrafast chemical imaging by FPA technology.
+The LUMOS II is a stand-alone FT-IR microscope and IR laser imaging microscope.
+It excels in any IR application from failure analysis to material research to life science.
+It is compact, precise and features ultrafast chemical imaging.

 Exceptional IR.